armbian/documentation/docs/User-Guide_Getting-Started.md

 ## Download the image

-All our system images can be found at <https://www.armbian.com/download/>.
+If your hardware is [supported](index.md#hardware-support), you must download an image for your board.
+All of our system images can be found at <https://www.armbian.com/download/> or at one of our [many mirrors](/Mirrors/).
 You will find that there are different types of images, either using Debian GNU/Linux or Ubuntu as their base operating system.

 <!-- TODO: add some information about using the user interface on the site -->

 ### Debian or Ubuntu

-If you have no special preferences or requirements, we recommend Ubuntu based Armbian.
+If you have no special preferences or requirements, we recommend using an Ubuntu based Armbian image.

 ### Minimal, Server, or Desktop

-For each board we usually provide these image types:
+For each board, we usually provide these types of images:

 - **Minimal** - lightweight CLI with only a bare minimum of packages and no graphical user environment
 - **Server** - server variant with preinstalled standard utilities and no graphical user environment